astropy/astropy-APEs/APE0.rst

 ========
 This APE defines the formal fundamental governance process for the Astropy Project.
 The Astropy Project broadly follows the philosophy of do-ocracy: project participants who gain experience and knowledge through sustained community contributions and have demonstrated adherence to core principles of inclusion and consensus-building will be entrusted with increasing levels of authority.
-At its core, the Project is both by and for its community, so it is the final source of authority and direction.
+This peaks with the Coordination Commitee, which has relatively broad authority but seeks to exercise it as rarely as possible by working towards consensus.
+This is because at its core, the Project is both by and for its community, and therefore it is the final source of authority and direction.

 Detailed Description
 ====================